Facebook Instagram Pinterest

 The Weinberg Windhoek hotel

 I recommend taking advantage of the capital and making yourself comfortable while you still can!
-You’ll be staying in a bunch of nice places in Namibia, but still, they’re usually remote and so... deserty!
+You’ll be staying in a bunch of nice hotels in Namibia, but still, they’re usually remote and so... deserty!

-For Windhoek, I chose a nice hotel to the east of the city (convenient for travel from the airport!) that just happens to come with some fantastic restaurants (you must try Cape Town Fish Market), a spa, and panoramic views of the valley from the Sky Lounge.
+For Windhoek, I chose The Weinberg: a nice hotel to the east of the city (convenient for travel from the airport!) that just happens to come with some fantastic restaurants (you must try Cape Town Fish Market), a spa, and panoramic views of the valley from the Sky Lounge.

 Day 1—Windhoek—stop 3: See the city center